ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 3 * 4 = 3 + 3 + 3 + 3

-In other words, we want to define a function recProduct(a, b) which will have integers as arguments and will return the product of its arguments.
-But, the function won't use the operation *.
+In other words, we want to define a function recProduct(a, b) which will have integers as arguments and will return the product of its arguments.  **But, the function shouldn't use the operation *.**

 Just for practice, take a minute to (a) determine the base case and (b) write the recursive step without looking below.
 After you've got it, read on.
 If you don't know where to start, please ask for help.
 Scroll down when you have an answer.